 - Culinary Grade is traditionally meant for baking or smoothies and is generally made from second or third harvest (Higher-quality brands like, Encha use only second harvest).
 When baking, those subtleties noticed in the ceremonial and latte grades would be indistinguishable and the culinary grade will still produce vegetal and nutty profiles in your baked goods.
 When drinking, however, you’ll notice the matcha is much more astringent and bitter.

-How to prepare matcha
+How to make matcha

 There are infinite methods to prepare matcha and countless kitchen tools you can use to do so.
 I’m including four common ways here and my hope is you’ll take this and improvise or experiment with what you have in your kitchen!